 The fields of application listed above for screws and nuts inevitably also apply to bolts.
 These joining elements find space in modern constructions and the industry as:

+Even in a seemingly static sector like fasteners, innovation marries technologies and production methods.
+Today, even bolts become cutting-edge elements thanks to a sophisticated preload measuring transducer.
 This mechanism, developed in some modern manufacturing companies, involves installing an integrated laser system in the bolts that instantly identifies preload loss in joints and allows for immediate intervention.
 It is, therefore, a real-time system that makes bolts even safer and more reliable.

 The Future of Bolts, Nuts, and Screws

+If the first screw was made of wood, what will be the future of bolts, nuts, and screws?
 In this overview of the history of fasteners, the arrival point (at least for now) might be Artificial Intelligence applied to bolts.
 New fastening elements equipped with high-tech sensors have been designed, making them always connected.
+These components will not only fulfill their original mechanical functions but will also collect data never acquired before.
+Thus, bolts become intelligent and communicate, continuously improving the system they are applied to and its safety.

 Case Study: Specific Uses of Fasteners